 Allison recommends talking to anybody that you might even think is slightly interested in what you do.
-Try everybody on for size, see how it feels to talk to them, see how the conversations goes.
+Try everybody on for size.
+See how it feels to talk to them and see how the conversation goes.
 Have these conversations with no attachment to the outcome.

 Build relationships by just being you and having the courage to be yourself.
 In the process you learn what they need, how you can serve them, and you develop a better foundation to start building your business on.